 Whilst hitting all the foreigner hot spots may be a great place to meet like-minded travellers, those places are probably going to be more expensive than wherever the locals would go.
 Find out where the local food markets are, eat at the restaurants that locals love, and figure out the local transport system.
 And did you read tip 1, about getting a local SIM card?
 Roaming fees can be incredibly high!

 This is also a great tip on how to quit your job and travel the world because as you get to know the locals, you’ll learn a lot of stuff.
 Like, whether you actually like the people surrounding you and want to live amongst them, first of all.
 Also, if you do make friends with the locals, they’ll likely help you with stuff like jobs and housing, too.
 Plus, of course, you’ll be integrating yourself into the community.
 And isn’t that what it’s all about?

 6. Use technology

-If you feel more comfortable getting around by taxi at first, use an app like Uber – that way, you don’t really need to speak the language, and you won’t pay silly airport prices, for example.
+First up, tech will help you get around.
+If you feel more comfortable travelling by taxi at first, use an app like Uber.
+That way, you don’t really need to speak the language, and you won’t pay silly airport prices, for example.
 It’s also simpler if you can be charged by the app directly if you’re short on cash.
-Of course, this is way easier if you speak the local language – make an effort to learn it through a podcast that you can listen to whilst on the plane, or download an app that will help you translate.
+Of course, this is way easier if you speak the local language.
+Make an effort to learn it through a podcast that you can listen to whilst on the plane, or download an app that will help you translate.

 7. Stay on the cheap